symbolicdata/symbolicdata.github.io/FanoPolytopes.markdown

 The search capabilities of SPARQL queries in these fingerprint data give a first impression of the power of RDF+SPARQL.

+The transformation code is available from our [maintenance repo](https://github.com/symbolicdata/maintenance).

 #### Structure of the Data

 -   The Fano Polytopes Knowledge Base [for download](http://symbolicdata.org/RDFData/FanoPolytopes.ttl) and as [Linked Data](http://symbolicdata.org/Data/FanoPolytopes/)